 With soccer camps, tournaments and preseason training going on, remember that safety comes first.

-Fluids, fluids, fluids: Players should have 12-16 ounces of fluid up until 30 minutes before the activity.
+: Players should have 12-16 ounces of fluid up until 30 minutes before the activity.
 It's also important for players to continue hydrating throughout the activity.
 The worse the heat and humidity, hydration should take place more frequently.
 Additionally, players should start re-hydrating within 20 minutes of the conclusion of the activity.

-Playtime Guidelines: It is recommended that there be at least two hours between games and only two games per day for players, if possible.
+It's recommended that there be at least two hours between games and only two games per day for players, if possible.
 Unless the game time is reduced as recommended in the AYSO Playtime Study guidelines.